libbitcoin/libbitcoin-explorer/README.md

 *The Bitcoin Command Line Tool*

+**User Documentation**

+Comprehensive [documentation and tutorials](https://github.com/libbitcoin/libbitcoin-explorer/wiki) are available on the wiki.

 **License Overview**

 All files in this repository fall under the license specified in [COPYING](https://github.com/libbitcoin/libbitcoin-explorer/blob/master/COPYING).
 The project is licensed as [AGPL with a lesser clause](https://wiki.unsystem.net/en/index.php/Libbitcoin/License).
 It may be used within a proprietary project, but the core library and any changes to it must be published on-line.
 Source code for this library must always remain free for everybody to access.